githubtraining/oss-enterprise/course-details.md

 ## Prerequisites

+We recommend you first complete the following courses:
+- [InnerSource fundamentals](https://lab.github.com/githubtraining/innersource-fundamentals) to learn how InnerSource and open source are different but related concepts.
+A strong InnerSource culture could be the perfect precursor to a successful open source program.

 ## Projects used

 This course uses all original content, we didn't use any open source projects to create it.